Mariposa County Truck Accident Lawyers

 Claiming Lost Wages

 If you’ve had a serious truck accident, you can claim lost wages as part of your compensation.
-This covers not only the money you missed from taking time off for recovery but also future earnings if your injuries make it hard to go back to your old job.
+This covers not only the money you missed from taking time off for recovery but also future earnings if your injuries make it difficult to go back to your old job.
 To do this, you’ll need proof like pay stubs or tax returns to show your usual pay.
 You also need a doctor’s note or medical records to confirm the time you need off work.
-All this info helps figure out the amount of money you lost because of the accident.
+This information is vital for calculating your lost income.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI